It’s Officially Over, Johnny Depp And Amber Heard Finalized Divorce

 Johnny Depp and Amber Heard have endured eight months of bitter divorce proceedings after the Magic Mike actress alleged abuse and filed for divorce from the Pirates of the Caribbean star last May.
-Since that point, the two reached an agreement that Depp would pay $7 million to Heard after which the former couple released a joint statement which downplayed Heard’s original claims of domestic violence.
+Since that point, the two reached an agreement that Depp would pay $7 million to Heard, after which the former couple released a joint statement which downplayed Heard’s original claims of domestic violence.
 E!
 News recently noted this statement that was released back in August.

 “Our relationship was intensely passionate and at times volatile, but always bound by love,” the exes said in a joint statement upon confirming the news on Aug.
 16 that they had reached an out-of-court settlement.
 “Neither party has made false accusations for financial gain.
 There was never any intent of physical or emotional harm.Amber wishes the best for Johnny in the future.
 Amber will be donating financial proceeds from the divorce to a charity.
 There will be no further public statements about this matter.”

 Although all seemed settled and calm, the two were still in for a few more punches from one another.
-Amber decided to be a part of a PSA announcement about domestic violence which Depp’s team was not for seeing as they saw it as a breach of the agreement.
-This caused Depp to request Heard pay up $100,000 for his legal fees and caused Depp to be defiant about paying the remaining amount owed to Heard.
+Amber decided to be a part of a PSA announcement about domestic violence which was frowned upon by Depp’s team as they saw it as a breach of the agreement.
+This caused Depp to request Heard to pay up $100,000 for his legal fees and caused Depp to be defiant about paying the remaining amount owed to Heard.

 Johnny Depp’s legal team blast Amber Heard’s bid for bigger settlement https://t.co/Q0B0hjwl5h